TULSA, OKLA — We'll enjoy a quiet night with overnight lows remain in the low to mid 40s.

-Widespread showers and thunderstorms will persist through much of Saturday, with rain ending from west to east Saturday night as the system exits the area.
-Rainfall totals of one to three inches are forecast through Saturday night, with localized higher amounts possible.
+Widespread showers and thunderstorms will persist off-and-on through much of Saturday, with rain ending from west to east Saturday night as the system exits the area.
+Rainfall totals of one to two inches are forecast through Saturday night, with localized higher amounts possible.
+Overall severe threat looks very low, but we'll monitor, especially near/south of I-40 of a low-end risk for wind and hail.
+The tornado risk looks very low, but not zero.

 While this rainfall will be beneficial for ongoing drought conditions, localized flooding could develop, especially in low-lying and poor-drainage areas.

-Once the low-pressure system departs, gusty southerly winds and unseasonably warm temperatures will return for the first half of next week.
+Once the low-pressure system departs, we'll enjoy a beautiful Sunday with sunshine and highs in the mid 60s.
+Unseasonably warm temperatures will return for the first half of next week with forecast highs in the 70s Monday through at least Wednesday.

 Stay in touch with us anytime, anywhere --